Standards Based Grading & Report Cards

 - What is the main difference from traditional grading?

-- What does my child need to do to achieve an Exceeds (EX)?
+- What does my child need to do to achieve “Meeting Standards A(4)”?

-- If my child does everything that is asked of her/him/them, why doesn’t she/he/them get an EX (Exceeding) or ME (Meeting)?
+- If my child does everything that is asked of them, why don’t they get a Meeting Standards A (4)?

-- What is the difference between a BE, IE and a blank grade?
+- What is the difference between a Beginning 1(D), Missing/Not There Yet F(0), and a blank grade?

-- Why did my students grade shift from ME (Meeting) to PR (Progressing) in trimester 2?
+- Why did my students grade shift from A(4) to B(3) in trimester 2?

 - How do I know if my kid is passing/failing?
 How do I know if my kid is doing well?